Smb1234567/resume-builder/README.md

 Open [http://localhost:8501](http://localhost:8501) to view the app in your browser.

-### Building for Production

-To deploy your Streamlit app, refer to [Streamlit Deployment Docs](https://docs.streamlit.io/streamlit-community-cloud/deploy).

-## Usage
+## 🛠 Usage

-1. Fill out your personal information, education, experience, and additional sections.
+- Fill in your personal and professional information.
-2. Preview your resume live as you edit.
-3. Export your resume as a PDF or other supported formats.
+- Upload your existing resume, or paste your details for AI parsing.
+- Select which documents you want to generate: ATS Resume, Human Resume, Cover Letter, Portfolio Website.
+- Download beautiful PDFs or HTML files for your job applications.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please open issues and pull requests to help improve the project.